zachspang/BeachBusyness/README.md

 # BeachBusyness

 This project uses OpenCV to count and track the number of people on screen from video livestream of the Huntington Beach pier.
-The count of people is used to update a GUI which displays how busy the pier is.
+The count of people is used to update a PyQt5 GUI which displays how busy the pier is.

 ## Project in Action

 Using OpenCV the program detects moving people, then tracks them untill they eventually leave the screen.
+Every 600 frames the max amount of people seen at once is stored and used to update the GUI.
 By default this screen isn't displayed to the user.

 <img src="Images/id.jpg" width="300">